7 Reasons Your Intern Shouldn’t Run Your Social Media

 A new employee or intern might not have the knowledge or understand the importance of reviewing your social strategies.
 Take the time to review KPIs often, and avoid going down the rabbit hole.

-It’s not just about followers – it’s about attracting the right followers.
+It’s not just buy twitter followers – it’s about attracting the right followers.
 And engaging with the influencers, media, reporters in your space while simultaneously positioning your company as thought leaders.

 7. Not tapping your employees.